mateusz-mowka/tboot_linux/Documentation/driver-api/crypto/iaa/iaa-crypto.rst

 Following that the IAA device(s) should be configured and enabled.

-The zram test expects the work queues for each IAA device on the system to be configured properly as a kernel workqueue with a workqueue driver_name of "crypto".
+The zswap test expects the work queues for each IAA device on the system to be configured properly as a kernel workqueue with a workqueue driver_name of "crypto".